-For approximate neighbor search algorithms, hashing strategies are a popular option [9-11].
+For approximate neighbor search algorithms, hashing strategies are a popular option [9, 10, 11].
 Typically hashing has been applied to the problem of nearest neighbor search, but recently there has been interest in applying hashing techniques to furthest neighbor search [12, 13].
 In general, these techniques are based on random projections, where random unit vectors are chosen as projection bases.
 This allows probabilistic error guarantees, but the entirely random approach does not use the structure of the dataset.

-In this paper, we first consider the structure of the furthest neighbors problem and then conclude that a data-dependent approach can be used to select a small set of candidate points that work for all query points.
+In this paper, which is an extended version of a previous work [14], we first consider the structure and hardness of the furthest neighbors problem and then conclude that a data-dependent approach can be used to select a small set of candidate points that work for all query points.
 This allows us to develop:

-- DrusillaSelect, an algorithm that selects candidate points based on the data distribution and outperforms other approximate furthest neighbors approaches in practice. - A modified version of DrusillaSelect which satisfies rigorous approximation guarantees, and under some assumptions will provably outperform the brute-force approach at search time.
+- An information-theoretic entropy measure of the hardness of the furthest neighbor search problem. - DrusillaSelect, an algorithm that selects candidate points based on the data distribution and outperforms other approximate furthest neighbors approaches in practice. - A modified version of DrusillaSelect which satisfies rigorous approximation guarantees, and under some assumptions will provably outperform the brute-force approach at search time.
 However, it is not likely to be useful in practice.

-Our empirical results in Section 7 show that the DrusillaSelect algorithm demonstrably outperforms existing solutions for approximate k-furthest-neighbor search.
+Our empirical results in Section 9 show that the DrusillaSelect algorithm demonstrably outperforms existing solutions for approximate k-furthestneighbor search, on both easy and hard datasets (according to our informationtheoretic entropy measure).